Sometimes you just gotta have something a little crunchy and a little sweet. This Paleo Granola with hazelnuts and cacao nibs is just the thing.

 - ¼ cup raw honey (or REAL maple syrup)

-- 2 TBS sunflower nut butter or almond butter
+- 2 TBS sunflower nut butter (like this) or almond butter (like this)

 - 1 tsp vanilla extract